 Vermont Act 171 encourages municipalities to address the conservation of forest blocks, wildlife habitat, and habitat connectors, as well as to support local forest products businesses, in their town plans.
 The statute states that "Vermont's forestlands should be managed so as to maintain and improve forest blocks and habitat connectors."
 A land use plan is suggested, which consists of a map and statement of present and prospective land uses, that indicates those areas that are important as forest blocks and habitat connectors and plans for land development in those areas to minimize forest fragmentation and promote the health, viability, and ecological function of forests.
 A plan may include specific policies to encourage the active management of those areas for wildlife habitat, water quality, timber production, recreation, or other values or functions identified by the municipality.
-The statute states are also as the statute states are also as the management of the statute states.
+38

 Forests are integral to the character and functionality of Cornwall's landscape.
 They provide numerous services to the town and the people and wildlife which live here.
 Forests play a role in maintaining clean groundwater for our wells, help to absorb contaminants from air pollution to clean the air we breathe, and provide a place of respite and peace which contributes to our quality of life.
 Forests provide natural flood mitigation, both through absorption of water and moderating its movement over land.
-The forests of the Cornwall swamp provide critical habitat to numerous unique and threatened species and the mature oak and beech forests of the Ledge and Snake Mountain provide food sources to wildlife, like bear and deer.
+The forests of the Cornwall Swamp provide critical habitat to numerous unique and threatened species and the mature oak and beech forests of the Ledges and Snake Mountain provide food sources to wildlife, like bear and deer.
 Aside from the value they provide in the robust ecology, the creatures and plants our forests harbor can reduce and manage pests for us.

 Forests also are a significant part of Vermont's economy.
 According to the Vermont Agency of Natural Resources (2018) 12% of Vermont's GDP (20,000 jobs) has been associated with forests annually generating \$1,500,000,000 from forest products, \$1,900,000,000 from forest recreation and tourism and \$685,000,000 from hunting, fishing and wildlife viewing.
-Fall foliage tourism has made up 25% of Vermont's income from tourism.38 In Cornwall, forest products such as maple syrup, Christmas trees and wreaths, and firewood have provided income for some residents.
+Fall foliage tourism has made up 25% of Vermont's income from tourism.39 In Cornwall, forest products such as maple syrup and firewood have provided income for some residents.

 Forests in Vermont have a dramatic history.
 Cut heavily for timber in the early decades of European colonization and settlement, clearing continued for agriculture purposes until the 1880s, when estimates suggest that 63% of the state was cleared of forest.
 Steady reforestation across the state started from that time until the late 20th century when population increases and development patterns began to encroach on the reforested land.
 Cornwall's development pattern matches this state-wide trend towards prioritizing privacy and scenic views.
 This pattern leads to greater "parcelization" - larger blocks of land and forest are subdivided into smaller parcels for residential development.
 This development, with its attendant infrastructure (roads, utilities, and buildings), affects the internal workings of forest blocks.
 Resulting breakup, or fragmentation, of the forest, can affect the landscape beyond the footprint of these built elements for a distance of as much as three hundred feet.
-Over time progressive parcelization, even at low density, can have a cumulative effect of much wider clearing and makes forests less effective at performing the services and functions discussed above.
-For a more detailed discussion of https://anr.vermont.gov/sites/anr/files/co/planning/documents/guidance/Act171Guidance.pdf.
+Over time progressive parcelization, even at low density, can have a cumulative effect of much wider clearing and https://anr.vermont.gov/sites/anr/files/co/planning/documents/guidance/Act171Guidance.pdf.